danielloera/custom-scrape/README.md

 # custom-scrape
-Modular/custom web scraper for screenshotting item listings using a json config.
+Custom web scraper for screenshotting item listings using a json config.

 ## Usage
 By default running: